aaltsys/doc-newwares/documents/02_transactions.rst

    completed documents, applying charges, and inviocing.

 *  **PostDate** -- is copied from the transaction header and applies to all lines in a document.
-The **Postdate** of a document should be finalized at the date and time that the warehouse signs a receipt or a carrier signs for a shipment.
+The **PostDate** of a document should be finalized at the date and time that the warehouse signs a receipt or a carrier signs for a shipment.